-The goal of Focus on Prevention 2015 is to bring all sectors of the community together to provide an opportunity for cross-sector development of community-wide prevention strategies.
+The goal of the Focus on Prevention Initiative is to bring all sectors of the community together to provide an opportunity for cross-sector development of community-wide prevention strategies.
 A community convening will be held centering on each of the four categories listed above, where a plan for the development of the next phase will be outlined by the participants.
 This effort recognizes that although good programs exist throughout Stanislaus County, multiple sectors of the community often stay within their established networks causing gaps in the network of care for Stanislaus County's at-risk populations.
 As a result the outcomes and overall impact of these programs is falling short and the County is experiencing both funding gaps and funding redundancies.
-While the County will act as the facilitator of the Convenings, this effort centers on the platform that government is not the answer and that champions from the community must be the mobilizers of change.
+While the County will act as the facilitator of the convenings, this effort centers on the platform that government is not the answer and that champions from the community must be the mobilizers of change.
 The effort focuses on coordination between the following sectors of the community:

 - Education

-- Faith-based
+- Neighborhoods

-- ♦ Arts
+- Non-profits

 - Media

+- Philanthropy

+- Business

+- Faith-based communities

 - Government

-- Nonprofits

-- Business

-- Entertainment and Sports
+- Arts, Entertainment and Sports

-- Neighborhoods
+- Health

-Upon completion of the Convenings and the next step will be development of community-led prevention strategies.
-Stanislaus County will be offering mini-grants for implementation plans which incorporate all sectors of the community.
+Upon completion of each convening, the next step will be the development of community-led prevention strategies.
+On October 1, 2015 the Homeless Convening took place in Modesto with over 500 people in attendance.
+As a result of the first convening several stakeholder groups have continued to meet and develop strategies within their community on how to address homelessness.
+Stanislaus County updated its scoring criteria for the Public Services Grant Program and ESG Program to have non-profit agencies propose more prevention based programs and services.
 The focus on prevention is intended to become a new norm in which programs and services with a prevention focus and with meaningful prevention performance measures guide future resource decisions.

-Stanislaus County through its CDBG/ESG program is committed to implementation of the Focus on Prevention 2015 platform and will integrate the work that comes out of this effort into future funding decisions.
-As a first step to incorporate the Board of Supervisor's Focus on Prevention 2015 effort into the Community Development Block Grant and Emergency Solutions Grant programs, this year planning staff will be setting aside one \$40,000 grant for prevention focused applications.
-CDBG and ESG funds will be incorporating more Focus on Prevention 2015 strategies as the process unfolds.
+Stanislaus County through its CDBG/ESG program is committed in the support of the implementation of the Focus on Prevention Initiative and will integrate the work that comes out of this effort into future funding decisions.
+CDBG and ESG funds will be incorporating more Focus on Prevention strategies as the process unfolds.